akhileshpnn/SynMMS/README.md

 rd.simulate(save=True, animate=None)
 ```
 One can either animate/save or do both simultaneosly.
 In the case when 'save=True', a subfolder needs to be created to save the files in '.npy' format.
-'plot_kymograph.py' can be used to generate the kymographs from saved data.
+'plot_kymograph.py' can be used to generate the kymographs from 'saved data' folder.

 The subfolder 'Aurora Reaction Diffusion 2D_2 variable + Recurrence Quantifications' has two main files. 'reaction_diffusion2D_main.py' to genrate the 2D pattern.
 'spatial_recurrence_plot_main.py' to caculate Information Entropy value corresponding to an already saved spatial pattern.